Best Exterior Woodstain

 By Mike Gregory

 As a professional decorator I quite like using exterior woodstain.
 Some may think it’s a little old fashioned, but I love giving timber a new lease of life without taking away its character.
 There are so many brands out there, how do you know which is the best exterior woodstain to use on your property?
 The thing is, I can’t just point to a product and tell you it’s the best.
 It completely depends on what you need the stain to do.
-Use this blog as a simple and honest guide out of the mouth of a professional.
+Use this blog as a simple and honest guide.

 Dulux Ultimate Exterior Woodstain